nickg/nvc/README.md

 The 1993, 2000, and 2002 revisions of the standard are fully supported.
 Please raise bugs for any missing or incorrectly implemented features you encounter.

-##### VHDL-2008

-VHDL-2008 was a large change to the standard with many new features.
-Support for these is currently in development.
-Notable omissions
-include:

-* Enhanced generics on packages and subprograms are not supported.
-* PSL is not supported.
-* Hierarchical references are not supported.
-* Force / release is not supported.
-* `case?` statement with "don't care" is not supported.

-##### VHDL-2019

-The most recent revision of the standard also added many new features.
-None of these are supported with the exception of conditional compilation directives.
+The current status of VHDL-2008 and VHDL-2019 support can be found on the [features](https://www.nickg.me.uk/nvc/features.html) page.

 ##### VHPI

 The VHDL standard contains a comprehensive API called VHPI for interfacing with foreign code written in C or another language.
 NVC currently has very limited support for VHPI.
 Refer to the [manual](https://www.nickg.me.uk/nvc/manual.html#VHPI) for more information.